PoorHttp/PoorWSGI/doc/install.rst

 poor_DocumentRoot
 ~~~~~~~~~~~~~~~~~
 pooor_DocumentRoot is dictionary, which is accessible files from.
 Files are
-sent via Request.sendfile method, which is not optimized yet.
-Method reads
+sent via FileResponse.
+Object returns opened file.
+And of course, before files
-data for poor_BufferSize size blocks.
-And of course, before files is set,
+is set, right ``Content-Type`` from mime-type and ``Content-Length`` headers
-right ``Content-Type`` from mime-type and ``Content-Length`` headers are set.
+are set.

 poor_SecretKey
 ~~~~~~~~~~~~~~